Strings are UTF-8 encoded.

 - Cannot use

-with character lists. - Does not try to identify an invalid equation.
+String.split()with character lists. - Does not try to identify an invalid equation.

 - The reason for

-notation makes much more sense after this exercise. - Use an Erlang module to convert character list to integer.
+?xnotation makes much more sense after this exercise. - Use an Erlang module to convert character list to integer.

 defmodule Ch11 do